gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

   // online softmax
   ...

-  // wait for current V prefetch to finish
+  // wait for prefetch of current V to finish and load V shared->registers
   // now we have 2 prefetches in flight: K-V asm volatile("cp.async.wait_group 2;");
   __syncthreads();

-  // V shared->registers
+  ...

   // 2nd MMA
   ...
 }